-Chapter Four: The Dangers of Hierarchicalism
+The Dangers of Hierarchialism

-Hierarchicalism is an organizational structure based on ascending ranks, like a ladder.
+Hierarchialism is an organizational structure based on ascending ranks, like a ladder.
 The military is a hierarchical structure with generals, colonels, and sergeants, down to privates.
 Authority is entirely vertical with no accountability at the top.
 No number of privates could ever hold a general accountable for his actions.
 Blame is usually passed downward.

-Large corporations are also structured hierarchies, with CEO's, vice presidents, department managers, and on down.
+Large corporations are also structured hierarchies, with high-paid CEO's, vice presidents and department managers, down to the stock boys.
 Again, authority is always from the top down with no accountability at the top.
 Lower ranks usually take the blame for the errors of the management.
 Officers of hierarchies do not represent the will of their subordinates.

 Biblical government is the opposite and fundamentally simple.
-Officers serve the people in a representative system.12 When it comes to the relationship of "officers" to one another, such as in a Presbytery13, every member has equal voice and vote.
+Officers serve the people in a representative system.^x When it comes to the relationship of 'officers' to one another, such as in a Presbytery^{xi}, every member has equal voice and vote.
 There are no ranks, just differences in functions.
 If there is blame, it accrues to the group as a whole.